Updated August 24, 2018

 Changes to UB shuttle schedule

-UB has changed its shuttle schedule this fall, see the 2017-2018 Bus Schedule Changes FAQ for details.
+UB changed its shuttle schedule in the Fall of 2017, see the Bus Schedule Changes FAQ for details.

 Communication, education and community service

 At orientation in July, first-year students participate in mandatory programming about proper student conduct and acceptable behavior on and off campus.
-Student behavior is also discussed during parent orientation during a “Safety and Community Standards” session presented by UB’s Judicial Affairs office and University Police.
+Student behavior is also discussed during parent orientation during a “Safety and Community Standards” session presented by UB’s Office of Student Conduct & Advocacy and University Police.